 “Did you fight?” is the first thing I ask when friends tell me about their travels with friends.
 “Not quite, but almost,” is a common response.
 Volatile personalities, varying budgets, unique interests, limited time, and a shared bathroom — in my mind, it was a recipe for disaster.

 So, when my friend of 20 years asked me if we were pushing through with vaguely made plans of taking a trip together, I suggested a destination that was less than two hours away: Taipei.
-That, and the visa-free entry granted to Filipinos only until July 2020 quickly sealed the deal.
 (We would learn later from our tour guide that this was a political move to lessen Taiwan’s dependence on tourists from mainland China.)

 I needn’t have worried.
 Despite our differences, my friend and I are actually two of the most agreeable people I know.
 When I crossed out the Chiang Kai-shek Memorial Hall and museum from our itinerary, she said okay.
 And when she mentioned that her corporate job and ultimate frisbee activities were keeping her busy, I volunteered to handle our travel plans.
 Whenever I procrastinated, she trusted I’d eventually get around to it.

 Finally, when we both admitted that we actually preferred the role of follower when traveling, we decided it would be fair to alternate as leader for each of the four days.

 A sunset hike